StrongVPN recently overhauled its service. Now equipped with a spiffy user interface, StrongVPN hopes to capture a slice of the expanding VPN market.

 The package is cheap if you choose to buy a year-long subscription.
 The speeds aren’t mind-blowingly fast, and the server choice could be better.
 However, Netflix is unblocked, and customer support is top-tier.

-Still, shop around; the VPN market is ultra-competitive, and it’s highly likely you’ll be able to find something that’s cheaper, better, or a combination of both.
+Still, shop around and make sure to scan our top 10 list.
+The VPN market is ultra-competitive, and it’s highly likely you’ll be able to find something that’s cheaper, better or a combination of both.